terra-money/validator-profiles/validators/terravaloper1x4ce4fhqdnu8j7hrp64qmthumsvuhlq8y0kvx4/README.md

 You can undelegate your LUNA at any time, but there is a 21 days lock-up PoolRecoveryPeriod
 ### ARE MY FOUNDS SAFE?
 Yes!
 We offer a non-custodial serice, this mean that you remain the owner of your Luna.
 Even if our private keys are compromised, your Coins are kept in your wallet and safe.
+The only risk your Luna runs is [slashing](https://docs.terra.money/validators.html#slashing-risks), our team is committed to preventing this from happening.
+By delegating with MissionControl, you acknowledge that you are doing so at your own risk, and waive any claims of liability.
+Our team is not liable for any potential damage to your investment from slashing risk.
 ## CONTACT US
 [Discord](https://discord.gg/DaXu4ZmSKv) -  [Mail](mailto:support@mcontrol.ml) - [Telegram](https://telegram.me/MissionControlStakingBot) - [Website](https://mcontrol.ml)